lepture/authlib/docs/flask/2/index.rst

 on GitHub:

 1. `Example of OAuth 2.0 server <https://github.com/authlib/example-oauth2-server>`_
-2. Example of OpenID Connect server (not ready)
+2. `Example of OpenID Connect server <https://github.com/authlib/example-oidc-server>`_

 At the very beginning, we need to have some basic understanding of :ref:`the OAuth 2.0 <understand_oauth2>`.